 -Learning our birth dates.

 This week in our classroom was wonderful!
-We spent much time together exploring the classroom and the building, learning classroom rules, learning all about grace and courtesy, all about kindness and manners, and Ms. Mel even shared with us a little bit about South Korea!
+We spent much time together exploring the classroom and the building, learning classroom rules, learning all about grace and courtesy, all about kindness and manners, and Ms. Mel even shared with us a little bit about what is a booster car seat and why we should always use it when riding a car!
 Ms. Mel and I have also enjoyed getting to know all of our new students and reconnecting with our returning friends!

 Working on the Red Knobless Cylinders!
 This material helps the child learn to build their sense of order and concentration.
 In addition, the child learns to build from thickest piece to the thinest piece and strengthens their pincer grip.